11 days / 10 nights Western China Motorbike Adventure

 DAY 4.
 HUANGLONG – ZOIGE: 141KM (B/L/D)

 Today we drive through Ganhaizi Nature Reserve to Zoige County and stay overnight at “Zoige Hotel”.
-The town of Zoige (also called Roige or Ruoergai in Chinese) sits in the centre of the Zoige Plateau, a high marshy plain that serves as breeding ground for many bird species.
+The town of Zoige (also called Roige or Ruoergai in Chinese) sits in the centre of the Zoige Plateau, a high marshy plain that serves as a breeding ground for many bird species.
 As we will be driving on unpaved roads, we will not encounter a lot of traffic.

 DAY 5.
 ZOIGE – LANGMU: 112KM (B/L/D)

-After breakfast, we ride our bikes to the ancient town of Langmu via Axi Pasture, Wanmu Grassland and Mona Village.
+After breakfast, we ride our bikes to the ancient town of Langmu via Axi Pasture, Wanmu Grassland, and Mona Village.
 We will also explore the uninhabited Flower Lake region, where you can drive at top speed.

 The small town of Langmu basically comprises a group of Tibetan monasteries around a valley.
 They are the Langmu Monastery.
 Langmu means fairy in Tibetan.
 The monastery has this name because inside the cave is a rock bearing the resemblance of a beautiful young lady, believed to be the transformation of a fairy.